 Marketing your property

-There are a number of ways in which you can market your property, from advertising in magazines and newspapers as well as online, to building your own website or using a holiday lettings agency.
+There are a number of ways in which you can market your property, from advertising in magazines, online, social media, building your own website or using a holiday lettings agency.

 How much you decide to do yourself will depend on the amount of time you have available and how much budget you have allocated (if any!) to marketing your property.